An English speaking friend asked me what word I was going to explore next.

 Yes, there is.
 You just don’t know it, but it’s one of those precious Afrikaans words for which English has no equivalent.
 I know because I went in search of one.

-I was trying to – well, I’m still trying to – find a label for the gewaarwording that filled me when I listened to Margaret Atwood’s reading of her poem, ‘Dearly’, the title poem of a new collection recently published by HarperCollins.
+I was trying to – well, I’m still trying to – find a label for the gewaarwording that filled me when I listened to Margaret Atwood’s reading of her poem, ‘Dearly’, the title poem of her latest collection, published by HarperCollins.

 Here are the closest English translations I could glean from the Pharos Dictionaries – which is usually my first stop, and very often the only one I need for translations: